 Contributors & Alumni Reporters

-Amy Jeffs is an Art History graduate from the University of Cambridge, UK.
-She is currently editorial assistant for the woodland management magazine, Living Woods and will be starting a Masters in History of Art at the Courtauld Institute of Art, London, in October 2014.
+Amy Jeffs is an Art History postgraduate at the Courtauld Institute of Art in London.
+She graduated from the University of Cambridge in 2013.
+Before starting her MA, she worked as editorial assistant for the woodland management magazine, Living Woods.
 In 2013, she received grant funding from social enterprise funding body Unltd to run a festival of heritage crafts, which featured a butchery demonstration, various woodcrafts and other activities.
-From this grassroots beginning she has developed an interest in meat production, particularly the complex and emotive issues surrounding growing and slaughter and also the British timber industry, especially timber architecture for urban settings.
-Amy teaches natural cosmetic making at a Women's Probation Centre in the South of the UK, co-founded an allotment group at her college in Cambridge and is building an oak-frame caravan.
+While her main area of expertise lies in Medieval Art and History, she has an active interest in EU meat production, particularly the complex and emotive issues surrounding growing and slaughter and also the British timber industry, especially timber architecture for urban settings.
+Alongside her studies, Amy lectures on Medieval Art and enjoys making short video interviews of professional craftspeople at work.

 After graduating from Yale University in 2008, Berry Kennedy moved to Mexico to work with the Mexican Fund for the Conservation of Nature, Latin America’s largest national environmental fund.
 She returned to graduate school to get a dual degree MBA-MS in business and environmental science from the Erb Institute for Global Sustainable Enterprise at the University of Michigan.
 During this time, she did summer internships with the Sustainability Department at Walmart and with the consulting firm The Cambridge Group.
 For the past three years, Berry has served as an associate and director of Social Venture Fund, the US's only student-run impact investing venture capital fund.
 Berry's interests include impact investing, market-based mechanisms that promote conservation and sustainable agricultural systems.

 Recent post by Berry: Competing Voices Among the Organic Agriculture Lobby